Samantha Crain: You (Understood)

 After the Midnight Shivers disbanded, Crain released her second LP on June 8, 2010.
 The album was recorded in 7 days in Joey Lemon's studio in Wichita, Kansas.
 It features Crain on electric guitar, acoustic guitar, vocals, and keys, Joey Lemon on bass, percussion, and vocals, Arizona's Ben Wigler on vocals and electric guitar, Eric Nauni (of Student Film, WAD, and Beau Jennings and the Tigers) on drums and percussion, and Sherree Chamberlain on vocals on "We Are the Same".
 Frontier Ruckus's Matthew Milia and David Jones are featured on the song "Santa Fe" with Milia on vocals and Jones on banjo.
 The album release was followed by an NPR Weekend Edition feature.
 This album was released in UK and Benelux on November 8, 2011.
 "Santa Fe" has gone on to be one of Crain's most loved songs.

 A Simple Jungle

 Crain released the 7" vinyl single, A Simple Jungle on January 10, 2012.
-Its two tracks ("It's Simple" and "Cadwell Jungle") were produced by John Vanderslice in San Francisco at Tiny Telephone Studio and features Anne Lillis on percussion.
+Its two tracks ("It's Simple" and "Cadwell Jungle") were produced by John Vanderslice in San Francisco at Tiny Telephone Studios and features Anne Lillis on percussion.
 She has said in interviews and at performances that these two songs came out of a failed relationship while living in Grand Rapids, Michigan.